sbrentan/sdn-on-demand-slices/README.md

 * **PROTOCOL**: This rule allows you to filter the traffic based on the protocol used in the packet.
 You can select from a list of protocols (TCP, UDP, ICMP).
 * **PORT**: This rule allows you to filter the traffic based on the port used in the packet.
 * **SERVICE**: This rule allows you to filter the traffic based on the service the packet needs to reach.
-As shown in the above image, a service is defined by a combination of ip address and a list of ports.
+As shown in the above image, a service is defined by a combination of an IP  address and a list of ports.
 This is useful to define a specific service that the slice can access, such as a web server or a database.

 > **SERVICES** have been introduced as a different mechanism to allow packets to pass.
 In particular, this type of rule only needs either the sender or the receiver to match the service, while the other host is not checked.